-OT, PT, and Speech Therapy:
+Occupational Therapy (OT), Physical Therapy (PT), and Speech Therapy (ST):

-State Plan services are reviewed minimally every 5 years to ensure rates are adequate to maintain an ample provider base, quality of service, budget sustainability, appropriateness, compliance with service requirements, and compliance with any new federal or state statutes or rules affecting the program.
-These rates were last reviewed in 2014.
+State Plan services are reviewed minimally every five (5) years to ensure rates are adequate to maintain an ample provider base, quality of service, budget sustainability, appropriateness, compliance with service requirements, and compliance with any new federal or state statutes or rules affecting the program.
 Therapy rates are not geographically based and do not include room and board.
-OT, PT, and ST rates were last updated in 2014.
-The State completed a review of the OT, PT, and ST rates on 12/6/2021.
+The State completed a review of the OT, PT, and ST rates in 2021.
+These rates are based upon the Home Health Fee Schedule effective 11/1/2019 and updated 2/4/2020.